yanchao0222/tutorial_data_synthesis_and_evaluation/README.md

 # A tutorial for generating and evaluating synthetic health data based on MIMIC-IV V2.0 dataset and EMR-WGAN.
+This repository is paired with the following tutorial paper.
+*Yan C, Zhang Z, Nyemba S, Li Z. Generating synthetic electronic health record data using generative adversarial networks: A tutorial.*

 ## System requirement